ravendb/ravendb-python-embedded/README.md

 ## Overview
-PyRaven-Embedded is a RavnenDB package for running RavenDB in embedded mode.
+Pyravendb-Embedded is a RavnenDB package for running RavenDB in embedded mode.

 ```python
 EmbeddedServer().start_server()